matyunya/svelte-image/README.md

 `<Image src="images/fuji.jpg" />` works the same as `<Image src="/images/fuji.jpg" />`.

-In reality, based on how Sapper moves the `static` folder into the root of your project, tchnically all image paths should probably start with a `/` to best represent actual paths.
+In reality, based on how Sapper moves the `static` folder into the root of your project, technically all image paths should probably start with a `/` to best represent actual paths.

 ### Svelte + Rollup